 Will this procedure leave scars?

-The incision is made through the existing scar, as such there should be no additional scarring.
+The incision is usually made through the existing scar, so there should be no additional scarring, unless skin tightening (“mastopexy”) is required.
 The scars fade over time and are located in such a way as to become less noticeable as they fade.

 What else should I consider before having this surgery?